D2h4/Plant-Kart/README.md

 Description :

-The purpose of this web application is to provide facility of purchasing plant online instead of physically went there for purchase
+The purpose of this web application is to provide facility of purchasing plant online instead of physically went there for purchase.